Percona-QA/percona-qa/README.md

 *Note:* Jenkins CI script

-tests cluster combining 5.6 release with 5.6 latest.
+Tests cluster combining 5.6 release with 5.6 latest.

 Tests cluster SST and IST using Mysql test suite and multi-table sysbench from both nodes, performs an mysql_upgrade retests.
 Reports versions and row